microsoft/pai/docs/manual/cluster-user/how-to-use-advanced-job-settings.md

 The ports you reserved are available in environmental variables like `PAI_PORT_LIST_$taskRole_$taskIndex_$portLabel`, where `$taskIndex` means the instance index of that task role.

-For a detailed summary, there are two ways to reference a declared port (list)
+For a detailed summary, there are two ways to reference a declared port (list):

 - use [Indirection](https://stackoverflow.com/a/16553351/1012014) supported by `bash` as below
 ```bash